tpook92/MoBPS/README.md

 Updates since initial release:

+### Version 1.4.49 (06.01.20) - Only Development branch

+Exclude non-required indivividual in pedigree calculation

+Fixed bug in "Use-offspring" when parent had no phenotyped offspring

+Minor updates in json.simulation

 ### Version 1.4.43 (03.01.20) - Only Development branch

 Added selection according to a threshold (instead of fixed number of individuals) threshold.selection in breeding diploid()